 The pain of Earth confined in solitary space,

 all that is over now!

-From here, I see a billion suns clustered in your crown.
+From here I see a billion suns clustered as her crown.

 Some like to take the shape of planetary nebulae falling past the world